-The Reserve O-6 Assignment Panel convenes in early March 2016.
-Panel membership consists of four flag officers assigned to serve by the Commandant; the only other people in the room are your AO and the PSC-RPM staff.
+The Reserve O-5 Assignment Panel convenes in early March 2016.
+People present in the room are the panel members, your AO, and PSC-RPM staff.

-Our proposals to the Reserve O-6 Assignment Panel are based on our best match assessment of Service needs, unit needs and your individual needs - in that order.
+Our proposals to the Reserve O-5 Assignment Panel are based on our best match assessment of Service needs, unit needs and your individual needs - in that order.
 We strive to optimize overall Coast Guard staffing to maximize mission execution.
 This often drives us to find a compromise or balance between Service needs, unit needs and your needs/desires.